How is the real estate market doing in Willow Springs, IL?

 The only way you can actually know how the Willow Springs real estate market is doing is to be informed.
 On this page, we will provide you with the information you need to understand how the Willow Springs, IL real estate market is doing.
 Whether you are a homewoner in Willow Springs or a buyer searching homes for sale in Willow Springs, IL, the following information is provided to give you an overview of the Willow Springs real estate market.
 The following statistics include only single family homes in Willow Springs.
 The statistics do not include condos, townhomes, or multi-unit properties.
 For exact figures on what your home can sell for or for questions about purchasing real estate in Willow Springs contact Bowers Realty Group at (630) 712-1921 today.

-The above statistics were compiled based on all detached single family homes listed for sale in Willow Springs, Illinois between November 2020 and October 2021.
+The above statistics were compiled based on all detached single family homes listed for sale in Willow Springs, Illinois between December 2021 and November 2022.

 Are there fewer Short Sales and Foreclosures in Willow Springs?

-During October 2021 the real estate market in Willow Springs consisted of 97% Traditional homes sales.
-That is a decrease over September 2021 of 3% and a decrease over October 2020 of 3%.
+During November 2022 the real estate market in Willow Springs consisted of 94.1% Traditional homes sales.
+That is inline with October 2022 and a decrease over November 2021 of 2.2%.
 Increases in the percentage of Traditional home sales are good sign for the market.
 Higher percentages of Traditional home sales allow the home prices in the market to rise, whereas, higher percentages of Short Sales and Foreclosures drag the market prices down.
 The more foreclosures and short sales that are on the market, the lower the overall market prices will be, even for traditional homes.

 Are home values in Willow Springs, IL going up or down and by how much?

-On average, sold home prices in Willow Springs, IL have appreciated (risen) 22.58% when comparing October 2021 to October 2020 (year over year).
-On average, sold home prices in Willow Springs, IL have appreciated (risen) 16.83% when comparing October 2021 to September 2021 (month over month).
+On average, sold home prices in Willow Springs, IL have depreciated (fallen) -100% when comparing November 2022 to November 2021 (year over year).
+On average, sold home prices in Willow Springs, IL have depreciated (fallen) -100% when comparing November 2022 to October 2022 (month over month).
 You can see the trend of where prices have come from and where they appear to be headed in the Median List Prices and Sold Prices chart below.

 Median List Prices and Sold Prices for Willow Springs, IL